kmo1992/CoreIntranetWepApp/README.md

 #### Data Transformation Objects
 To generate the DTOs, I did the following.

-1. Copied all Models into DTOs directory (except AdUser, Role and RoleMember).
+1. Copied all Models into DTOs directory (except AdUser, Role, and RoleMember).
 2. Renamed classes with DTO suffix.
 3. Removed all HashSet and ICollection from DTO classes.
-4. Changed all Id (identity) fields to readonly (private set).
+4. Changed all Id (identity) fields to read-only (private set).
 5. Validation attributes are added to DTO properties.

 #### Automapper